LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/SIEM_Visulization_Scam_Event/Scam_Event_Visualization.md

 ##### 1. Scam Threat Events Timeline Chart Panel

 This panel displays the total number of scam threats over time, allowing users to observe trends and patterns.
 Events are sorted chronologically by timestamp (e.g., daily or hourly), providing a clear view of when scam activities spike or decrease.
-This timeline chart is especially useful for tracking the frequency of scam threats over a specific period.
+This timeline chart is especially useful for tracking the frequency of scam threats over a specific period.(As shown below)

 ![](img/s_08.png)

+`Figure-06 Scam Threat Events Timeline Chart Panel Screenshot, version v0.1 (2024)`

 ##### 2. Event Source Heatmap